protontypes/open-sustainable-technology/README.md

 - [ROpenSci](https://ropensci.org/) - We help develop R packages for the sciences via community driven learning, review and maintenance of contributed software in the R ecosystem.
 - [rosi](http://rosi.science/) - Developing computational and experimental tools to better understand how plants (roots in particular) interact with their environments.
 - [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/en/home) - Advancing the frontier of integrated research for global sustainability, and for a safe and just climate future.
+- [Environmental Modeling Center](https://www.emc.ncep.noaa.gov/) - Responsible for the development and implementation of more than 20 numerical prediction systems.

 ### Footnotes
 _Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)_